etiennec78/Home-Automation/Automatic Gate/sensors.md

 * Transmit power : `High`
 * UUID : A [random UUID](https://www.uuidgenerator.net/)

-## Bluetooth entities 🔎
+## Bluetooth entities 🔎 {#ble-entities}
 **Each BLE entity to monitor when someone is leaving home, to close when it goes to unavailable**

-Could be from my [esphome firmware](https://github.com/etiennec78/Home-Automation/blob/master/Automatic%20Gate/Extra/Esphome%20gate%20firmware/gate.yaml) or any other bluetooth iBeacon scanner near your gate
+Could be from my [esphome firmware](Extra/Esphome%20gate%20firmware) or any other bluetooth iBeacon scanner near your gate

-## Bluetooth scanner switch ⏻
+## Bluetooth scanner switch ⏻ {#ble-scanner-switch}
 **A switch which can turn on/off your BLE scanner.
 Not useful if you want your BLE scanner running 24/7**

-## Notify all devices group 🔔
+## Notify all devices group 🔔 {#notify-all-devices-group}
-**A group which allows my [esphome firmware](https://github.com/etiennec78/Home-Automation/blob/master/Automatic%20Gate/Extra/Esphome%20gate%20firmware/gate.yaml) and [automations](https://github.com/etiennec78/Home-Automation/tree/master/Automatic%20Gate/Extra/Automations) to notify all users in case of an event like your gate opening**
+**A group which allows my [esphome firmware](Extra/Esphome%20gate%20firmware/gate.yaml) and [automations](https://github.com/etiennec78/Home-Automation/tree/master/Automatic%20Gate/Extra/Automations) to notify all users in case of an event like your gate opening**

 Use a [notification group](https://www.home-assistant.io/integrations/group/#notify-groups)